NitinAshokKharat/Day-8-Elevate-Labs/README.md

 # Day-8-Elevate-Labs
-SQL Developer Internship Day 1 Task
+SQL Developer Internship Task 8

+ 1.Use CREATE PROCEDURE and CREATE FUNCTION <br>
+ 2.Use parameters and conditional logic